Rules are subject to change. Final rules including any final revisions will be distributed at the Captains Meeting, Wednesday, July 11th, 2018.

 Grant, Sanders & Taylor, P.C. - leading independent accounting firm will oversee the Tournament optional entries and will certify the Official Results prior to the Awards Ceremony.

-St. Jude Children's Research Hospital benefiting entry - the 61st position will be auctioned to the single highest bidder when all 60 positions in the tournament are filled.
-100% of the winning bid will be donated to St. Jude.
-The Gulf Coast Triple Crown Last Chance Qualifier allows the top ten teams as posted on the Gulf Coast Triple Crown website following the conclusion of the Emerald Coast Blue Marlin Classic to be eligible for registration in the BMGC Tournament above and beyond the 60 boat limit.
+Exception to the 85 boat limit: The Gulf Coast Triple Crown Last Chance Qualifier allows the top five teams as posted on the Gulf Coast Triple Crown website following the conclusion of the Emerald Coast Blue Marlin Classic to be eligible for registration in the BMGC Tournament above and beyond the 85 boat limit.

 Optional Cash Awards will pay out 50/30/20 unless only two eligible fish are weighed then the cash awards for third place will be split 60/40 between 1st and 2nd place.

-Note: Boat speed will be set by the pace boats in order to minimize the potential for damaging boat wakes.
-Boats departing after the pace boats have already left the Wharf will be required to operate in slow/no wake mode until reaching open Mobile Bay to the West or Perdido pass to the east.
+Boat speed will be set by the pace boats in order to minimize the potential for damaging boat wakes.
+Boats departing after the pace boats have already left the Wharf will be required to operate in slow/no wake mode until reaching open Mobile Pass to the West or Perdido Pass to the east.

-In the event the tournament committee feels in their best judgment unsafe offshore weather and sea conditions exist, the tournament may be delayed.
+In the event the tournament committee feels in their best judgment unsafe offshore weather and sea conditions exist, the tournament may be delayed by a day.
 The tournament may be resumed should weather conditions improve.
 All teams and participants should make their decision to fish based solely on their own judgment of prevailing conditions, vessel seaworthiness, and captain and crew's seamanship skills.
-The Tournament may be delayed to the following day or postponed to the following weekend.
-Six hours of fishing by one third of registered boats constitutes a completed tournament.

 In the event the tournament is canceled, 100% of optional entries and $7,500 (money pool portion) of entry fees will be refunded within two weeks.
 Boats may elect to roll over $7,500 (money pool portion) of their entry fee to the following year.
 Balance of entry fee will be due at registration for the next year's tournament.
 Entry fee may only be rolled over to the following year one time.

-Participants agree to compete in the spirit of IGFA rules.
-Note: Rod may be transferred (handed off) one time within the first minute of the fight.
+Participants agree to compete by IGFA rules with one exception: Rod may be transferred (handed off) one time within the first minute of the fight.

 In consideration for being accepted by the Tournament Organizers for participation in the Blue Marlin Grand Championship of the Gulf, the Participants hereby release, forever discharge, and agree to hold harmless the Tournament Committee, Sponsors, Blue Marlin Grand Championship, LLC, The Wharf Entertainment Properties, LLC, Wharf Retail Properties, LLC, Coastal Marina Management, LLC and their respective officers, directors, employees, agents, volunteers, partners, members, the and/or attorneys for any and all losses, claims, or demands of any kind or character whatsoever arising from the negligence or gross negligence of the Releases or from any other cause connected with or occurring during the Tournament.
 The Participants expressly acknowledge that he/she has received, reviewed, and agrees to abide by the Tournament Rules and this Release.
 Furthermore, the Participants expressly acknowledge that activities relating to deep sea fishing are extremely dangerous and involve the risk of serious injury or death.
 Having so acknowledged, the Participants hereby assume full responsibility for the risk of bodily injury or death due to the negligence or gross negligence of the Releases or any other cause connected with or occurring during the Tournament.